jacobphillips99/daily-bench/README.md

 View the current benchmark data at: **[jacobphillips99.github.io/daily-bench](https://jacobphillips99.github.io/daily-bench)**

-We can also view model performance over time in a daily or weekly pattern.
+We can view model performance over time in a daily or weekly pattern.
 The daily performance is aggregated to show model performance at each point in time during the day; the weekly performance is aggregated to show model performance at each point in time during the week.

 ![Daily Bench Daily View](assets/daily-bench-daily-view.png) *daily-bench daily view*